 - List of players – Make a list of all players and include their name, parents’ name and telephone number.
 It is a good idea to put a parent as a contact in your cell phone as well.
 In case of an unexplained absence, you’ll quickly be able to call the parent.
 Always carry you cell phone with you.
 A player might miss a game because they have the wrong game time – Yikes!

 - Team roster – You’ll be responsible for making a team roster and snack schedule.
 Begin by listing the scheduled game date, location and time.
 Next add the team player that will be responsible for bringing snacks that day (numerical jersey order is a good place to start).
 It’s easier to combine the roster, game and snack schedule on the same form.
-(See sample forms under News page).
+(See sample forms on our Newsletter).
 Snacks kids of all ages enjoy are: crackers, cookies, grapes, oranges, fruit snacks, jerky, applesauce or fruit cup (don’t forget the spoon), juice box, water or Gatorade.
 Older kids love sun flower seeds, nuts (check for food allergies first) and potato chips.
 You can get a feel for what the parents like their kids to have after just a few games.

-- Email parents – Obtain a parent’s email address and send out a “Hey I’m Team Mom” email as soon as you can.
+- Email parents – Obtain each parent’s email address and send out a “Hey I’m Team Mom” email as soon as you can.
 You will want to always keep parents informed of what’s going on.
 If the coach hasn’t done so already, be sure to let them know when practices are expected, how early they need to show up before the game, etc. Always include a signature at the bottom of your emails and always put your cell phone number.
-Parents won’t have to search for a previous email with your number – they can it expect it to accompany your email signature every time.
+This way, parents won’t have to search for a previous email with your number – they can it expect it to accompany your email signature every time.

 - Be prepared to coach/referee/umpire/keep score – Sometimes the coach may have a coaching conflict either at the practice or game.
 You may have to step in and

-- Practice with the team (soccer)
+- Practice with the team

 - Referee – (soccer)

-- Umpire – little league line umpire (baseball, softball)
+- Umpire – line umpire (baseball, softball)

-- Order the team banner – For baseball, you typically know the team name already so order the banner right away and let the parents know what their share of the cost will be.
+- Order the team banner – For baseball/softball, you typically know the team name already so order the banner right away and let the parents know what their share of the cost will be.
 If you are new to this, check with the coach for any preferences he or she may have.
 For soccer, part of the fun of playing on a team is making up the team name.
 Don’t let the team and coach wait too long to determine a name.
 Ideally you want to have the banner ordered and received before the first game.
 Your name may go on the banner if required or desired by the sports organization however determine that aspect with the coach.
 After you’ve ordered the banner, let each parent know what the cost per player is and collect for the banner.
 Most likely you will also be responsible for bringing the banner to each game.